Userbash/Hebrew-web/CONTRIBUTING.md

-# Contributing to Hebrew AI 2025
+# Contributing to Hebrew Web App

 Thank you for your interest in contributing!
 Here's how you can help.

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/your-username/hebrew-ai-2025.git`
+2. Clone your fork: `git clone https://github.com/your-username/hebrew-web-app.git`
 3. Create a feature branch: `git checkout -b feature/your-feature`
 4. Make your changes
 5. Test your changes